Referrals to the Veterans’ High Intensity Service

 The 24/7 Clinician Advice Line

 Local mental health professionals have access to an advice line 24 hours a day, seven days a week to provide expert veteran-specific mental health support.
 The number for the Clinician Advice Line is 0300 300 1493.
+However, the invite to call for pre-referral is daytime only.

 - From 8am to 6pm (daytime hours) – this will connect directly to the HIS team